jvl711/JavaFFmpegLibrary/readme.md

 it creates a dll and places it and all of the FFmpeg dlls into the JavaFFmpeg project.

 The project uses the mingw64 to build the FFmpegJNIWrapper dll.
-You would need to have that library setup to add addition wrapper methods to the project.
+You would need to have that library setup to be able to add addition wrapper methods to the project.

 ### Prerequisites
 * mingw64